jaasonw/fausnd/README.md

 **real faudio_get_generator_right_volume()**
   *Returns the right volume of the generator*
   *Volume ranges from 0 (mute) to 1.0 (full volume.)*
-  * returns 0 if successful.
+  * returns -1 if generatorID is invalid.

 **real faudio_get_generator_left_volume()**
   *Returns the left volume of the generator*
   *Volume ranges from 0 (mute) to 1.0 (full volume.)*
-  * returns 0 if successful.
+  * returns -1 if generatorID is invalid.

 **real faudio_set_global_volume(real globalVolume)**